 How often should I water my garden or landscape?

 We recommend watering established landscapes twice a week rather than every day.
 Your goal is to water less often and deeply so your soil is moist several inches down.
-This will help roots go deeper, resulting in more water–efficient, drought–tolerant plants.
+This will help roots grow deeper, resulting in more water-efficient, drought-tolerant plants.
 Newer plantings, vegetables, and potted plants may need more frequent watering.